Table of Contents

 Fuels Treatment Technology Innovation and Improvement

-Equipment vendors have continued to refine the design of vegetation treatment systems to reduce high fire hazard material and resource impacts.
-These include promising technologies that both remove or rearrange (e.g., masticate) excess vegetation from challenging topography and facilitate processing into value-added uses, such as low-value logs suitable for pallets and firewood, as well as feedstock for soil amendment, landfill cover, water treatment filters, or bioenergy.
-The fuel treatment demos will provide equipment vendors the opportunity to demonstrate innovative techniques and equipment that may not yet be deployed in the region and an opportunity for project planners, specialists, and agency partners to evaluate local effectiveness and impacts.
+Vendors have continued to refine the design of vegetation treatment systems to reduce high fire hazard material and resource impacts.
+These include promising technologies that both remove or rearrange excess vegetation using mastication equipment, livestock or hand crews.
+The fuel treatment demos provided vendors the opportunity to demonstrate innovative techniques and equipment that have not yet be deployed in the region and an opportunity for project planners, specialists, and agency partners to evaluate local effectiveness and impacts.

-Many research studies have looked at the mechanical treatment of hazardous fuels.
+Dry Forest Mechanized Fuels Treatment Trials, TSS Consultants/The Yankee Group - Many research studies have looked at the mechanical treatment of hazardous fuels.
 However, very few have included the opportunity to observe an array of different treatment technologies in the same location, interface with knowledgeable and experienced operators, and obtain a follow-up summary about results and performance.
-One of the few known examples was a project involving a series of fuels treatment trials conducted in three western states (Washington, Idaho, and Oregon) in 2002 (Dry Forest Mechanized Fuels Treatment Trials, TSS Consultants/The Yankee Group).
-These trials earned numerous positive reviews because of their focus on local situations and partner groups, and they provided information not previously available about effectiveness and costs.
-Similar trials conducted in central and southern California would be focused on unique site conditions and vegetation management in this region and the ability of the most suitable equipment or processes to address excess fuel buildup.
+This report published in 2002 is one of the few known examples of a project involving a series of fuels treatment trials.
+These trials conducted in three western states (Washington, Idaho, and Oregon) earned numerous positive reviews because of their focus on local situations and partner groups, and they provided information not previously available about effectiveness and costs.
+The HFRD demos in central and southern California were focused on unique site conditions and vegetation management in this region and the ability of the suitable equipment and treatment systems to address excess fuel buildup.